 The introduction of an 18th SDG goal would be a call for a new global language and consequentially a new climate centered global mentality.

 Simply put, unless we understand and use the right words to think and talk about the climate crisis, we won’t know how to act and adapt to the climate crisis.

 The few minutes it will take you to read this column is a moment for you to reflect on your climate evolution with enquiry and compassion.
-This is an opportunity to step back and observe beyond the latest climate clickbait news headlines, the loud but seemingly abstract corporate slogans, the tired narratives, and the virtue signaling that punctuates the moments in between.
+This is an opportunity to step back and observe beyond the latest climate clickbait news headlines, the loud but seemingly abstract corporate slogans and the sometimes tired, sometimes toxic narratives that punctuate the moments in between.